 Running Docker on Apple MacBook computers has been a common problem for many developers since the beginning.
-In many cases it performs so badly that we are forced to look for different, alternative solutions.
-Probably there are also people who decided to replace their MacBooks with linux based computers.
-In my previous article I made a comprehensive approach to find the best option for those, who do not want to replace their Apple computers with anything else, but still are forced to use Docker.
+In many cases, it performs so badly that we are forced to look for different, alternative solutions.
+Probably there are also people who decided to replace their MacBooks with Linux based computers.
+In my previous article I made a comprehensive approach to finding the best option for those, who do not want to replace their Apple computers with anything else but still are forced to use Docker.

-In this article I considered different volume configurations (default, cached, delegated) for Docker on Mac, using Docker on VPS, and mutagen (as a solution for files synchronization with Docker).
-My final decision for 2021 was to use external VPS, although approach with mutagen seemed promising.
+In this article I am going to consider different volume configurations (default, cached, delegated) for Docker on Mac, using Docker on VPS, and mutagen (as a solution for files synchronization with Docker).
+My final decision for 2021 was to use external VPS, although the approach with mutagen seemed promising.

 I changed a few things since that time, I changed my VPS, and what is most important, I changed my MacBook Pro to a new model.

-Wondering how did it impact Docker performance?
+Wondering how it impacted Docker performance?
 Bear with me.
 But first, let’s have a look at changes in my setup.

 |CPU||4 cores||2 cores|

 |Model||MacBook Pro 14” (2021)||MacBook Pro 13”

 |CPU||M1 Pro - 10 cores||Intel Core i5 - 2 cores|